WojciechAdamowski/Docker-and-Kubernetes-fundamentals/README.md

 </div>

 ## What do you need?
-1. Python - remember to set a environment path
+1. Python
-2. Docker desktop
+2. Docker
-3. Kubernetes - included in docker desktop
+3. Kubernetes
-4. Some IDE - I prefere VS Code considering the number of extensions, but you can use Notepad++ or something similar
+4. Some IDE

 <!-- ## What you can learn from this project? -->